 A Louisiana native, Lane earned a Bachelor's degree in Broadcast Journalism from Northwestern State University.
 Lane is a huge history buff and sees local journalism as an ideal opportunity to write the "first draft" of history as it happens.
 He hopes his passion for lifelong learning encourages others to take an interest in knowing their community.

 Lane is a two-time recipient of a Regional Emmy from the Lone Star Chapter of the National Academy of Television Arts and Sciences.
-His work has also been recognized by the Broadcast Education Association and the Southeast Journalism Conference.
+His work has also been recognized by the Associated Press, Broadcast Education Association and the Southeast Journalism Conference.
 In 2017, he was selected by the RTDNF as a RIAS Berlin Commission fellow, participating in a trans-Atlantic exchange program for American and German broadcasters.
 The following year, he traveled to China to report on trade tensions between the world's largest economies as a fellow of the East-West Center.
+In 2019, he returned to Germany to cover the 30th anniversary of the fall of the Berlin Wall.

 An avid photographer, one of Lane's passions is traveling to new destinations, capturing interesting shots of people and places along the way.
 He also loves spending time on the golf course.